Heart disease is the leading cause of death among Indigenous Australians, causing one in 10 deaths.

 Heart and circulatory conditions contribute most to the disease burden of Aboriginal and Torres Strait Islander people, and are major contributors to the gap in life expectancy between Indigenous and other Australians.
 That’s why it’s important to be aware of heart disease and its risk factors in Indigenous communities, and what can be done about them.

-Make sure you know the facts.
-Download your free information pack.
+Make sure you know the facts